International Vaccine Allocation: An Optimization Framework: Results

 \subsection{Policy Structure}

 Results for Scenario 3.2 under the donor-first and best policy found are shown in Figures \ref{fig:time_D3_2} and \ref{fig:time_opt3_2}.
 Because the nondonor areas are identical, we arbitrarily give nondonor1 priority over nondonor2.
 Cumulative vaccinations, cases, and deaths, as well as the current susceptible and infectious ($I(t)+I^v(t)$) populations are shown by area.
 For both policies, the variant emerges in area nondonor2.
-The two vertical lines indicate the earliest the variant might arrive in this area and then the other areas.
-Figure \ref{fig:alphaD3_2} shows how, for the donor-first policy, the transmission rate increases from that of the current variant (0.6) to almost that of the new variant (1.2) as the risk of the variant appearing increases.
-The transmission rate for the best policy begins increasing later and increases more slowly because there are fewer cases in the nondonor unvaccinated populations.
+The two vertical lines indicate the expected time when the variant arrives in this area and then the other areas (more precisely, the time when the number of cases reaches the mean number of cases at which the variant emerges).
+Figure \ref{fig:alpha_D3_2} shows how, for the donor-first policy, the transmission rate increases from that of the current variant (0.6) to almost that of the new variant (1.2) as the risk of the variant appearing increases.
+The transmission rate increases more quickly than for the best policy because there are more cases in the nondonor unvaccinated populations.

+We also observe in Figure \ref{fig:time_D3_2} the emergence of a second wave of infections, which can be understood from the herd immunity critical proportions in Table \ref{tab:herd}.
 For the donor-first policy, the donor area reaches its vaccination limit of 78\% at day 46.
-After the variant has a chance of reaching the donor area (day 51), infections rebound, forming a second wave.
-The waves can be understood from the herd immunity critical proportions in Table \ref{tab:herd}.
-Before the variant, herd immunity in a fully unvaccinated donor area would require a critical (i.e., protected) proportion of 51\%, whereas a fully vaccinated donor area would require a critical proportion of 0\%.
+However, by day 82 the variant is 50\% of cases in the donor area and infections rebound, forming a second wave.
+Before the variant, herd immunity in a fully unvaccinated donor area would require a critical (protected) proportion of 51\%, whereas a fully vaccinated donor area would require a critical proportion of 0\%.
 Thus, the actual critical proportion prior to variant emergence is within this range.
 This is reached before roughly day 20, when cases are 10\% and susceptible vaccinated are 30\%.
-However, by day 90 the variant is 50\% of cases in the donor area (i.e., the transmission rate is 0.9) and the 23\% case rate has not reached herd immunity, which would be a weighted average of the 72\% required if unvaccinated and 21\% if vaccinated.
-As the transmission rate continues to increase after day 90, the population moves farther from herd immunity.
+However, as the transmission rate increases the population moves out of herd immunity.
+For example, in the donor area on day 82 the transmission rate is $\beta = 0.9$, there are 19,482 cumulative cases, 16,636 susceptible, and 63,198 susceptible vaccinated.
+The left side of (\ref{eq:S_tot}) equals 0.394 and the right side is 0.409, barely meeting herd immunity; just after this the donor area loses herd immunity as $\beta$ increases.
+The donor area moves back into herd immunity near the end of the scenario as cases build.